FearlessSolutions/meridian/README.md

 when the team is comfortable with the process.
 In the future, developers will be responsible for running `npm install` to get the dependencies.*

-5. Follow the installation instrcuctions on the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/):

- - Download and unzip the latest Elasticsearch distribution.
+5. Download and unzip the latest Elasticsearch distribution from the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/).

- - Unpack the contents of the ElasticSearch download into `meridian/data`.
+6. Unpack the contents of the ElasticSearch download into `meridian/data`.
 When done, the following path should be valid, `meridian/data/bin/elasticseacrch`.

- - Run `bin/elasticsearch` on Unix, or `bin/elasticsearch.bat` on Windows.

- - Run `curl -X GET http://localhost:9200/` or visit `http://localhost:9200` to make sure elasticsearch is running.
+7. Start the application using Grunt.

 **Starting the App**